intermine/im-docs/docs/database/download-scripts.md

 And accepts the following arguments in its constructor:

-* `data_dir => "dirname"` the name of a directory to put data in, preferably in a sub-directory.\* `logger => Log::Handler` A logger to use to log error and debug

-  messages.Exceptions may be thrown by a source at any time.
-They will

-  be caught and logged.
+* `data_dir => "dirname"` the name of a directory to put data in, preferably in a sub-directory.\* `logger => Log::Handler` A logger to use to log error and debug messages.
+Exceptions may be thrown by a source at any time.
+They will be caught and logged.
 It is the source's responsibility to clean up after itself however.

-A template for creating a source is available in the form of an abstract class all Sources are expected to inherit from.
+A template for creating a source is available in the form of an abstract class all sources are expected to inherit from.
 This class, `DataDownloader::Source::ABC` makes it simple to add straightforward source downloaders, and provides helpers to make it convenient to add complex ones.

 A minimal source can be seen in the form of `bio/scripts/DataDownloader/lib/DataDownloader/Source/FlyAnatomyOntology.pm`: